-To find out when the next one is and put your name on the waiting list please email email@example.com or call 01253 478624.
+To find out when the next volunteer recruitment evening is and to put your name on the waiting list please email email@example.com or call 01253 478624.

-Volunteers are very important to the Blackpool Museum Project.
+Volunteers are very important to the Project.
 We are committed to providing a meaningful, enjoyable and safe volunteer experience of real value.

 To get the best experience and contribute the most to the Museum, think about what your interests and skills are, consider your other commitments and what time you are able to dedicate to the project.
 Anyone under the age of eighteen wanting to volunteer will need to have a parent/guardian complete a consent form.